janakerman/portfolio/README.md

-An an application simply for learning AngularJS.
+A web application, simply for learning AngularJS.